Different types of credit & how they impact you

 The three common types of credit—revolving, open-end and installment—can work differently when it comes to how you borrow and pay back the funds.
 And when you have a diverse portfolio of credit that you manage responsibly, you can improve your credit mix, which could boost your credit scores.

 If you’re considering opening a revolving account in the form of a credit card, you can compare Capital One credit cards to find the right one for you.
-You can even get pre-approved to see what you qualify for—and it won’t hurt your credit score.
+You can even check to see if you’ll be approved—and it won’t hurt your credit scores.